-6.12 To conclude, CEER remains open to defining and implementing quality aspects, but sees on the basis of the responses to the surveys and available material currently no way to do this properly.
-CEER calls upon European independent institutions to set a common standard for measuring reliability and publish the results regularly and openly.
-As soon as that has been done, CEER will be able to revisit the theme of explicitly addressing quality in cost efficiency benchmarking.
+6.11 To conclude, CEER remains open to defining and implementing quality aspects, but sees on the basis of the responses to the surveys and available material currently no way to do this properly.

-Summary and discussion
+7. Summary and discussion

 7.1 Main findings